 If you find gnats swarming your computer monitor or phone at night, you need to remember that they’re most active during the day.
 Electronic screens emit blue light, so they confuse it for daylight.

 Keep them from pestering by turning on a bright light on the opposite side of the room.
 If possible, place a homemade gnat trap (recipe below) beneath the bulb, so it shines directly on the liquid’s surface.
-The light and the scent of the trap will lure the gnats away from your screen.
+The light and the scent will lure the gnats away from your screen.

 Keeping gnats out of your home is only the first step to controlling an infestation.
 You need to kill the ones flying around indoors, too.
 The easiest way to do this is by using a homemade trap.

-Homemade Gnat Trap
+Gnat Trap Recipe

 - Add a couple of drops of liquid dish soap.
 The soap creates surface tension on the vinegar, which makes it difficult for gnats to escape.